-Each listed company must have a nominating committee (in the case of the NYSE, a nominating and corporate governance committee) consisting solely of independent directors (though Nasdaq as a technical matter permits a company, if it so chooses, to forego the formal committee as long as director nominations are determined or recommended by a majority of the independent directors).
+Each listed company must have a nominating committee (in the case of the NYSE, a nominating and corporate governance committee) consisting solely of independent directors (though NASDAQ as a technical matter permits a company, if it so chooses, to forego the formal committee as long as director nominations are determined or recommended by a majority of the independent directors).
 NYSE companies must also adopt and disclose corporate governance guidelines.

 Companies are also required to make certain disclosures in their proxy statement concerning the director nominations process, including disclosures regarding the background and qualifications of directors and nominees, and whether the company maintains a process for stockholders to communicate with the board.
-Finally, recent SEC rule changes require companies to disclose whether and how the board or nominating committee considers diversity in identifying director nominees.
+Finally, companies are also required to disclose whether and how the board or nominating committee considers diversity in identifying director nominees.